A thought experiment in nation-building — freely published, free to read Year One · civilground.org

 TO BE FREE

 Freedom is not delivered.
 It is practiced — daily, collectively, imperfectly.
+Civil Ground is the blueprint.
 The Civil Defense Society is the practice.
-You are already part of it.
-The question is whether you choose to show up.
+This thought experiment only becomes real when people choose to make it real.
+That starts with you deciding what you believe should exist.

 Civil Defense Society · Civil Ground · Year One